SUSAN TREGONING PHOTOGRAPHY

 Baker Bluff provides the best scenic views of the rural Tennessee countryside along the Trace.

-You will see a sign here stating it's only 1/3 of a mile to Jackson Falls.
+A sign here states it's only 1/3 of a mile to Jackson Falls.
 That's to the Falls trailhead.
-There are no scenic views along this short hilly hike, just drive it.
+There are no scenic views along this short, hilly hike.
+Just drive it.

 Jackson Falls